UDSSL/now-reading/README.md

 ### UDSSL Now Reading Widget

 *UDSSL Now Reading Widget* displays a list of pages currently being accessed through a web page request to your site.
 Learn how to customize the widget styles via Customizer.
-[More on Widget!][1]
+[Read more about the Now Reading Widget][1]

 ### UDSSL Now Reading Plugin Settings

 Discover the *Now Reading Plugin Settings*.
 Configuration options that lets you to fine tune the functionality according to your wants.
 Ajax update is optional.
 You can disable Heartbeats.
-[More on Settings][2]
+[Read more about the available Settings][2]

 ### UDSSL Now Reading Screenshots